Peter-Wilton/Sandbox-repo/README.md

 # Sandbox-repo
 Sandbox repo
-# this is all about having a look around
+# this is all about playing around with the features